 The Concept Grows Worldwide

 ProductCamp started in Silicon Valley in 2008.
 Now 50+ cities around the world (in North America, Europe, Australia and India) have ProductCamp events.
-In 2014 ProductCamp St. Louis had the third largest registration of all ProductCamps held.
+In 2014 ProductCamp St. Louis had the third largest registration of all ProductCamps held that year (worldwide!).
 At that time we capped attendance at 400.
-The 2017 ProductCamp St. Louis is projected to have 400+ registrants.
+ProductCamp St. Louis has seen 400+ registrants each year nearly every year since.

 Unlike a “traditional” conference, the agenda for a ProductCamp event isn’t selected by the organizers and generally isn’t planned in advance.
 That is why the event is often referred to as “unconference.”
 Everyone in attendance will vote on the sessions to be held from the submissions received in advance and up to the morning of the event.
 In past years ProductCamp St. Louis has offered 20-30+ different sessions during the day.

 How do I know if I should attend if I don’t know what’s on the agenda?